Nursing in Islam: Nursing in hospitals

 In hospitals built in the Medieval Muslim society male nurses tended to male patients and female nurses to female patients.

+Historically, female nurses during the era of slavery in the Muslim world were often slaves, a tradition which continued in Saudi Arabia until the abolition of slavery in Saudi Arabia in 1962, where nursing was considered a dishonorable profession.

 The hospital in Al-Qayrawan (Kairouan in English) was especially unique among Muslim hospitals for several reasons.
 Built in 830 by the order of the Prince Ziyadat Allah I of Ifriqiya (817–838), the Al-Dimnah Hospital, constructed in the Dimnah region close to the great mosque of Al Qayrawan, was quite ahead of its time.
 It had the innovation of having a waiting area for visitors, not to mention that the first official female nurses were hired from Sudan to work in this hospital.

 Moreover, aside from regular physicians working there, a group of religious imams who also practiced medicine, called Fugaha al-Badan, provided service as well, likely by tending the patients’ spiritual needs.